Sicilian Aristocrats and Noble Palaces

 Some will be happy to meet you for a quick welcome and lecture on their own family history and even share a cup of coffee with your guests.
 Next to the aristocratic manners and approach you will experience the famous Sicilian warm hospitality that will make your stay a truly memorable one.

-Sicilian Aristocracy is well described in The Leopard (Il Gattopardo), a successful book translated in 46 languages that was written by Giuseppe Di Lampedusa in 1954 about a century after Sicilian nobility demise, telling about the declining fortunes Prince of Salina’s family.
+The Leopard (Il Gattopardo) well described the Sicilian Aristocracy.
+Il Gattopardo is a successful book translated in 46 languages that was written by Giuseppe Di Lampedusa in 1954.
+That is about a century after Sicilian nobility demise, telling about the declining fortunes Prince of Salina’s family.
 The perfect book to read before travelling to Sicily.